Hiking Trails at Vandenberg AFB

 The difficulty level score is based on the NW Hiker evaluation website and consists of scoring levels from 0 (easy) to 28 (extreme).

-If you have any VAFB hiking trails you would like to include on this page, please send an email with details to: Dave Gray
+If you have any VAFB hiking trails you would like to include on this page or other improvement suggestions, please send an email with details to: Dave Gray.

 ATTENTION: Some locations requires traveling through cattle gates.
 Always leave the cattle gate in the position that you encountered it.
 The gate will either be open or closed.
 Failure to follow this instruction will result in area closure.